There’s a trend going around of sustainable travel bloggers and other influencers that stop flying.

 Again, a lot of the people taking flying bans work for themselves or online.
-They can afford to take longer getting places.
-And while more and more people are working online and/or for themselves these days, us digital nomads are still in the extreme minority.
-We have tremendous luxury to have much more control over our time than most.
+They can afford to take longer to get places.
+And while more and more people are working online and/or for themselves these days, we digital nomads are still in the minority.
+We have the tremendous luxury to have much more control over our time than most.

 Try telling your boss that you are no longer going to be meeting with clients because you have taken a flying ban.
 Then see how long you keep your job.

-So yes, by all means talk to your employer.
+So yes, by all means, talk to your employer.
 But don’t beat yourself up about it if you still need to fly a lot for work.
-If you enjoy your job but fly a lot, it’s way better for your health and wellbeing (as well as those around you) than working a job you hate but that requires no flying.
+If you enjoy your job but have to fly for work, it’s way better for your health and wellbeing (as well as those around you) than working a job you hate but that requires no flying.